This next suburb is best known as Sydney's Italian quarter. But how does it fare for a Saturday afternoon stroll?

 (with its own Big Ben).

 Even some of the shopfronts have flair.
+Continuing on, we also stumbled upon some art by the local primary school kids.

 The kindergarteners channelled their inner Picasso,